 Bathed by the Caribbean Sea and the Gulf of California, Mexico introduces snorkelers to an extraordinary diversity of underwater environments.
 The Riviera Maya, in particular, offers an unequalled diversity of snorkeling spots.
 Lose yourself into the clear emerald green waters of a cenote near Tulum (...)

-Considered one of the top snorkeling destinations in the Caribbean, Roatán’s underwater world is something not to miss.
-Located some 20 miles from Honduras mainland, the island of Roatán boasts some stunning and pristine snorkeling spots.
+Considered one of the top snorkeling destinations in the Caribbean, Roatán’s underwater world should not be missed.
+Located some 20 miles from the Honduras mainland, the island of Roatán boasts some stunning and pristine snorkeling spots.
 From queen angelfish to sea turtle sightings, to amazing disp (...)

 The US Virgin Islands are located in the Leeward Islands of the Caribbean, to the east of Porto Rico.
 They comprise approximately 50 islands but the three main islands are St. Croix, St. Thomas, and St. John, around which the most accessible snorkeling can be found.
 In particular, much of the coast (...)